 The M9 featured a very interesting design.
 The open-top slide design had been a staple of Beretta’s pistol since the Beretta 1915, 70 years before the M9 won the military trials.
 This open slide design presents a massive ejection port to help enhance reliability.
 This fascinating slide design also reduced weight and helped cut recoil by reducing rearward weight as the slide reciprocates.

-The M9 also embodies the wonder 9 generation.
+The M9 also embodies the wonder 9 generations.
 This generation of firearms and 9mm pistols encompassed double stack magazines, DA/SA firing mechanisms, and all-metal frames.
 These would give way to the polymer frame fantastic, but the Wonder 9s ruled in their heyday.
 The M9 carried a 15-round magazine, but various capacities have been released over time.

 Beretta built the M9 specifically for the military, and it’s a fairly spartan pistol.
 It had a dark black Bruniton finish, simple plastic grips, and standard three-dot iron sights.
 It met the needs of the DoD and ended up serving the Armed Forces exceptionally well.